 - Do not stay in the car to wait

-- Do not stand close to the car as you could be hurt if it's hit
+- Do not stand close to the car as you could be hurt if it's hit;

-- Do not use the right hand door to get out of the car
+- Do not use the right hand door to get out of the car;

-- Do not let pets out of the car as they could run into the road
+- Do not let pets out of the car as they could run into the road;

-Motorway exits are clearly marked usually one and a half miles before the exit.
-Three signs count down to the exit junction in 100 metre increments.
-You should start indicating at the 300 metre mark, slowing gently until you exit.
+Motorway exits are clearly marked one mile and half a mile before the exit.
+You will also see three signs that count down to the exit junction in 100 metre increments.
+You should start indicating at the 200 metre mark.
 Indicate in plenty of time.
-If you can, try to avoid breaking until you’re on the slip road.
+If you can, try to avoid braking until you’re on the slip road.

-First ask yourself, is it necessary, is it legal and is it safe to overtake.
+First ask yourself, is it necessary, is it legal and is it safe to overtake?

 If the answer to any of these questions is NO then don’t do it.